Churn

 MRR RangeGood ChurnAverage ChurnDanger Zone

-These benchmarks come from aggregated data across thousands of Stripe-billed SaaS products.
+These benchmarks are compiled from Recurly's State of Subscriptions Report (2024), ProfitWell's SaaS Retention Benchmarks (2024), Baremetrics' Open Benchmarks dataset, and Stripe billing data patterns.
 Early-stage products naturally have higher churn because product-market fit is still being refined.

 The Two Types of Churn Killing Your MRR